EndPointCorp/end-point-blog/2009/12/11/google-pages-indexed-seo.html.md

 sed 's/<h3 class="r">/\n/g; s/class="l"/LINK\n/g' search.html | grep LINK | sed 's/<a href="\|" LINK//g'
 ```

 There you have it.
 Interestingly enough, the order of pages can be an indicator of which pages rank well.
 Typically, pages with higher PageRank will be near the top, although I have seen some strange exceptions.
-End Point's indexed pages:
+End Point’s indexed pages:

 ```nohighlight
 http://www.endpoint.com/